BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 >Taking MDMA is like improving [Microsoft] Windows: no matter how much tinkering Bill [Gates] does, MS Windows will always be shit because it is built on top of the rickety structure of DOS -- Mark Fisher

-In his final remarks, Mark Fisher asserts that reliance on ecstasy will inevitably lead to failure, as the human operating system has not been fully dismantled..
+In his final remarks, Mark Fisher asserts that reliance on ecstasy will inevitably lead to failure, as the human operating system has not been fully dismantled.

 Ultimately, this division was harmful because, within a communal system predicated on shared consciousness, charismatic individuals tend to take the lead, and cultural norms start to play out.
 Distributing resources requires negotiation, which necessitates bureaucracy.